buildit/gravity-metalsmith-seed/README.md

 Most of the time you will want to take a copy of this code base and use it as a starting point for your own project.

 1. [Download the source files from GitHub][download]
-1. Unzip the files into your project directory
+1. Unzip the files into your project directory (this must be a git repo, with an inital commit)
 1. `npm install` in that directory

 ### Build, Development & Testing